How to Preheat an Oven Properly (and When It Matters)

 1. Select the Correct Oven Function

-Always choose the cooking mode specified in your recipe, such as fan or conventional.
-Fan ovens generally preheat faster and distribute heat more evenly.
+Choose the cooking mode specified in your recipe, such as fan or conventional.
+Fan ovens typically preheat faster and distribute heat more evenly.

 2. Set the Right Temperature

-Set the oven to the exact temperature stated.
+Set the exact temperature required.
 Guessing or rounding up can lead to uneven cooking or over-browning.

 3. Allow Enough Time